Teaching English as a Foreign Language TEFL Program Fulbright Carlos Rico Award for North American Studies FAQ

 In addition to being a prestigious academic exchange program, the Fulbright Program is designed to expand and strengthen relationships between the people of the United States and citizens of other nations and to promote international understanding and cooperation.
 To support this mission, Fulbright Scholars will be asked to give public talks, mentor students, and otherwise engage with the host community, in addition to their primary research or teaching activities.

 Eligibility & Requirements

-• This award is ONLY open to early career scholars (Early career is defined as having aquired your PhD within the last five years).
+• This award is ONLY open to Postdoctoral candidates who have acquired their PhD within the last five years.

 • Candidates living, working or studying in Mexico are not eligible to apply.